carlosp420/PyPhyloGenomics_ms/MS.md

 [@page1998] and can vary widely in size among different species [@carvalho1999].
 Thus, it might be difficult to amplify DNA fragments and assess homology for base pair positions if the sequences vary significantly in length among the studied species.
-However, introns have been useful in other phylogenetic studies of certain organisms at lower taxonomical level due to the higher amount of character variation [e.g. @prychitko1997; @fujita2004].

 Nuclear protein coding loci (NPCL) are the preferred markers in phylogenetic inference due to appropiate mutation rates, effortless alignment of sequences and